 If property is acquired for use in this development, address the relocation of tenants or residents if applicable.

 Plans to obtain properties must show that the properties will be identified within six (6) months of the HOME award, so that there will not be a significant delay in executing a Written Agreement and committing the HOME funds.
 OHFA may revoke all or a part of a HOME Program award of funds if all properties are not identified within the six (6) month time frame, due to the HOME Program commitment deadlines.
-(Not applicable to Homeowner Rehabilitation)

 Production and implementation schedule, of no more than twenty-four (24) months, which clearly identifies all major phases of the proposed Development, including close-out.
 This schedule should be thorough and detailed, and should begin on the anticipated date of award.
 If the Applicant is awarded funds for the Application, this schedule will be incorporated into the Special Conditions of the Written Agreement between OHFA and the Awardee.
 This schedule will be used for monitoring the progress of all phases of the activity prior to completion.